Deaf Studies Deaf Educ (DSDE)

 Department: College of Fine Arts and Comm

-Life/culture of deaf people via history, art, literature, mythology, and performance.
-Using an anthropological definition of culture, the course examines the linguistic variations and modes of cultural transmission across generations and the demographics and characteristics of the community.
+This course will use an anthropological definition of culture to examine the linguistic variations and modes of cultural transmission across generations and the demographics and characteristics of the community.
+Students will be able to use theoretical frameworks to examine life/culture of deaf people via history, art, literature, mythology, and performance.

 Restriction(s):